 “All my enemies whisper together against me; they imagine the worst for me, saying, ‘A vile disease has afflicted him; he will never get up from the place where he lies.’
 Even my close friend, someone I trusted, one who shared my bread, has turned against me.” -Psalms 41:7-9

-But regardless of whether my suffering comes as a result of my own sinful choices or unwarranted castigation from others, I can look to Jesus as an example of how to take up my cross, submit to God’s purpose for my life, and resist temptation (Hebrews 12:1-3).
-Furthermore, through this suffering in imitation of him, I can better understand how much God loves me, and love him more deeply in response – and in doing so, reject the inordinate sexual desires that come naturally to me.
+Sometimes my suffering comes as a result of my own sinful choices, or sometimes from unwarranted castigation from others.
+Either way, I can look to Jesus as an example of how to take up my cross, submit to God’s purpose for my life, and resist temptation (Hebrews 12:1-3).
+Furthermore, through this suffering in imitation of him, I can better understand how much God loves me, and love him more deeply in response.
+In doing so, I reject the inordinate sexual desires that come naturally to me.
 For as Paul wrote,

 “I want to know Christ – yes, to know the power of his resurrection and participation in his sufferings, becoming like him in his death, and so, somehow, attaining to the resurrection from the dead.
 Not that I have already obtained all this, or have already arrived at my goal, but I press on to take hold of that [resurrection from death] for which Christ Jesus took hold of me.
 Brothers and sisters, I do not consider myself yet to have taken hold of it.
 But one thing I do: Forgetting what is behind and straining toward what is ahead, I press on toward the goal to win the prize [of knowing Jesus] for which God has called me heavenward in Christ Jesus.” -Philippians 3:10-14